imagej/imagej.github.io/_pages/Generic_dialog.md

     print("Choice:", inChoice);
     print("Do something (1=True, 0=False):", inBoolean);

-See the section "Dialog" of the [Macro functions reference](https://imagej.net/developer/macro/functions.html) for more details.
+See the section "/Generic_dialog" of the [Macro functions reference](https://imagej.net/developer/macro/functions.html) for more details.

 Image and file inputs
 ---------------------